-Because we are human—and want to be seen in a good light by others—we try to project an image of ourselves that people will like and respect.
-John Ritenbaugh explains that, unfortunately, the image we project is often based in pride.
-The Old Testament story of Job provides us an example of a man whom God forced to see himself as he really was, and his true self-image paved the way to a spectacular leap forward in spiritual growth.
+The story of Job reveals a man whom God forced to see himself as he really was, and his true self-image paved the way to a leap forward in spiritual growth.

 A great many Americans feel that they do not have to submit to the government.
 John Reid brings the Bible's viewpoint into this discusssion.

 The spirit of Babylon is one of self-determination and independence, antagonistic toward every institution of God, even something as basic as God-given gender.

 Martin Collins, maintaining that American culture prides itself on rugged individualism and independence, cautions that in spiritual matters, dependence upon God gives us the resolve, firmness, and tenacity for our spiritual journey.
 None of the heroes or . . .

 Martin Collins, suggesting that we live in a negative, enervating time, indicates that we can have contentment just like the apostle Paul expressed in his letter to the Philippians, a letter in which he thanked the Philippians for their generosity and reve. . .

 Genuine humility is one of the most elusive characteristics a person can attain.
 It consists of of self-respect accompanied by a genuine desire to serve.

 In this sermon on the deadly consequences of pride, John Ritenbaugh warns that pride elevates one above God, denigrating any dependence upon God, replacing it with insidious self-idolatry.
 Pride is entirely about disrespect (of God, other people, tradition. . .